daattali/beautiful-jekyll/_posts/2016-12-15-Year in Review.md

 - January - PowerShell DSC with Mr. Ashley McGlone
 - February - PowerShell 5 Classes with June Blender
-- March - Managing Infastructure with Josh Atwell
+- March - Managing Infrastructure with Josh Atwell
 - April - PowerShell Summit Recap
 - May - PowerShell: Back to Basics
 - June - Operations Management Suite and DSC with Ed Wilson "The Scripting Guy"